Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Summary
 -------

-This plugin for [Omeka] allows to keep original names of imported files and put them in a hierarchical structure (collection / item / files) in order to get readable urls for files and to avoid an overloading of the file server.
+[Archive Repertory] is a plugin for [Omeka] that allows to keep original names of imported files and to put them the simple and hierarchical structure collection / item / files, in order to get readable urls for files and to avoid an overloading of the file server.

+In case of a duplicate name is detected, an index is added to the filename as a suffix.
+Check is done on the basename, without extension, to avoid issues with derivatives files.

 Note: this plugin does not use the storage system of Zend/Omeka and modifies only the archive file name.